BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 30 ---

-![A text-only logo for the Joint Committee of the European Supervisory Authorities.
-The text is grey, uppercase, and written in a sans-serif font in two lines on a plain white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos for the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) side-by-side on a white background.
-The ESMA logo on the left features a circle of blue EU stars around the blue lowercase acronym "esma".
-The EIOPA logo on the right has a blue geometric graphic above the black, stylized acronym "eiopa".

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![A header for "THE RISK FACTORS GUIDELINES" featuring the logo of the EBA, the European Banking Authority.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)

   - Establish and document the nature and purpose of the service provided, as well as the